-Beth serves as the campaign director at Climate Solutions, a Northwest-based clean energy economy nonprofit.
+When not serving in the Legislature, Beth serves as senior advisor at Climate Solutions, a Northwest-based clean energy economy nonprofit.
 She also served as the regional co-director for the Power Past Coal campaign.

 She was the founding executive director of Washington Conservation Voters and served in that role from 1991 – 1995.
 In 1996 she was a field organizer for National Abortion and Reproductive Rights Action League (NARAL).
 She also served as a campaign organizer and later the development director for Audubon Washington.
 Beth has worked in public, private, and non-profit sectors, and has served in leadership staff positions in numerous political campaigns.